coderefinery/ase-workshop-2019/ase-talk.md

 ???
-- The CLEAN properties are all different sides of the same gem.
-Focus on one and the others follow along.
 - Cohesive code reduces side effects
 - Loosely coupled code easier to test
 - Encapsulated code is easier to extend